rkhkim/etepcl/README.md

 **example:**

 ```
-$ neuralcli predict ./x.csv 3 ./params.csv
+$ etepcl predict ./x.csv 3 ./params.csv
 ```

-Neuralcli will now print a prediction in INT form, corresponding to the index of you output labels. e.g. `0` will correspond to you first classification label.
+Etepcl will now print a prediction in INT form, corresponding to the index of you output labels. e.g. `0` will correspond to you first classification label.